aidamouref/Project-Broadway/README.md

 ![timeseries_semanal](Images/timeseries_semanal.png)

-However, there is a fall in jan2016.
+However, there is a fall in Jan2016.
 Taking a closer look:

 ![timeseries_semanal_2015_2018](Images/timeseries_semanal_2015_2018.png)

-Weekly grosses were 0! this was due to a heavy snowfall that happened in that year that obligued theatres to close (no public transportation was available either).
+Weekly grosses were 0! this was due to a heavy snowfall that happened in that year that obligued theatres to close (no public transportation was available either for quite a long time).
 Source: https://ew.com/article/2016/01/23/broadway-shows-nyc-canceled-snowstorm/

 By looking at the weekly and weekly average trends (rolling window) we can see they're in line:

 ![rolling_window_ts_weekly](Images/rolling_window_ts_weekly.png)

-In order to check how the weekly grosses would affect in the next years a 2-year prediction was performed with Prophet:
+In order to check how the weekly grosses would be affected in the 'future' a 2-year prediction was performed with Prophet:

 ![prophet_forecast](Images/prophet_forecast.png)